Ki-Woong95/Ki-Woong95.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-## 👋 About Me

-Hello!
-I’m **Ki Woong Moon**, a third-year Ph.D. student in **Linguistics** at the University of Arizona, where I’m also beginning my journey toward a **Master’s in Human Language Technology (HLT)**.
+## 👀 Hello!
+I’m **Ki Woong Moon**,

+Im a third-year Ph.D. student in **Linguistics** at the University of Arizona, where I’m also beginning my journey toward a **Master’s in Human Language Technology (HLT)**.

 My research lives at the intersection of **phonetics**, **speech technology**, and **computational linguistics**.
 I’m especially interested in utilizing speech features into computational model to enhance the performance.
-Also, I am deeply intrigued in analyzing speech data using statistical method to answer fascinating questions that we haven't answered.
+Also, I am deeply intrigued in analyzing speech data using statistical methods to answer fascinating questions we haven't answered.

 Lately, I’ve been diving deep into the phenomenon of **speech reduction** and exploring ways to adapt ASR models to more accurately interpret reduced and variable speech patterns.
 My goal is to bridge the gap between messy human speech and machine understanding.

-🧠 Always curious. 🎙️ Always listening. 🛠️ Always building.